The gap between these two approaches is bigger than most sales teams realize, and the numbers make it pretty hard to argue with.

 -

 Creation (weeks 1-2): identify 3 to 5 signals relevant to your offering.
 Configure detection parameters.
-Define your ICP (industry, size, geographic area).
+Define your ICP by industry, size, and geography.

 -

 Activation (weeks 3-6): launch detection on a sample of at least 274 prospects.
 Send a single message per signal, within 48 hours.
-Measure only positive response rate.
+Measure positive response rate only.

 -

 Capitalization (from week 7 onward): analyze results by signal type.
-Eliminate underperforming configurations.
-Gradually expand the detection scope.
+Drop underperforming configurations.
+Expand detection scope gradually.

 Most companies see initial results by the second week of activation.
 The Rodz Balance model automates scoring and prioritization, freeing sales reps from manual sorting.